iRayanKhan/homebridge-chamberlain/README.md

 A Homebridge plugin for Chamberlain garage door openers with MyQ.

+If you experience any issues please see the [common issues](https://github.com/caseywebdev/homebridge-chamberlain/wiki/Common-Issues) page, before opening an issue.

 First set up your mychamberlain.com account, then add to your `config.json` in the `accessories` array: